pagkly/Zed/Investopedia3/Michigan Consumer Sentiment Index (MCSI).md

 ## Special Considerations

-According to the University of Michigan, the surveys "have proven to be an accurate indicator of the future course of the national economy."5 Surveys have demonstrated their ability to accurately anticipate changes in interest rates, unemployment rates, [inflation rates](https://www.investopedia.com/terms/i/inflation.asp), GDP growth, housing, car demand and other key economic measures.
+According to the University of Michigan, the surveys "have proven to be an accurate indicator of the future course of the national economy."5 Surveys have demonstrated their ability to accurately anticipate changes in interest rates, unemployment rates, [[inflation rates]](https://www.investopedia.com/terms/i/inflation.asp), GDP growth, housing, car demand and other key economic measures.